Customize

 If this option is activated, you can no longer change the current layout.
 This option is a protective measure against unintentional changes to the layout.

 If you want to set the current scene as the scene that automatically appears in a newly created document, this command can be called up.
-It then saves a new.c4d file in the default settings directory.
-Render presets are also stored in this so that, for example, a specific frame-rate can be permanently set.
+It then saves a "new.c4d" file in your preferences directory.
+Render settings are also stored in this so that, for example, a specific frame-rate can be permanently set.
 Or a specific light setup can be defined in this way.

 In Cinema 4D R25, both icons and layout were changed.
 So if you are switching from such an older version to a modern Cinema 4D version, this option will help you to get used to the new icons.
 This is because the layouts familiar from Cinema 4D R23 are offered at the top right above the main menu.
 This allows you to place the new icons in the old positions.

-By deactivating Old layouts, the current layouts are displayed again.
+By deactivating Old Layouts, the current layouts are displayed again.